muhsan-javed/Weather/README.md

 # Weather App in Kotlin

 This is a weather app built using Kotlin programming language.
-The app uses the OpenWeatherMap API to retrieve weather data for various locations and provides users with up-to-date weather information and forecasts.
+The app uses the OpenWeather API to retrieve weather data for various locations and provides users with up-to-date weather information and forecasts.

 #  Features
 Current weather information for user's location or any other location of interest